evidentlyai/evidently/docs/book/installation/self_hosting.md

 {% endhint %}

 {% hint style="info" %}
-**Evidently Enterprise.** This page describes self-hosting the open-source version of the platform.
-To get a Enterprise version with support and extra features, [contact us](https://www.evidentlyai.com/get-demo).
-You can host the platform in your private cloud or on-premises.
+**Evidently Enterprise.** This page explains how to self-host the open-source platform.
+For the Enterprise version with extra features and support, [contact us](https://www.evidentlyai.com/get-demo).
+Host it in your cloud or on-premises.
 {% endhint %}

+To get a self-hostable Dashboard, you must:
+1. Create a Workspace (local or remote) to store your data.
+2. Launch the UI service.

 # 1. Create a Workspace